How do I Apply for Gifted?

 Based on research and common understandings about gifted programming, we welcome any student who lives within the boundaries of Rockford Public Schools to participate in our eligibility testing.
 We encourage anyone who sees potential in a child to contact the Gifted Academy for more information: a parent, a teacher, a school administrator, community member, even the student himself/herself.

-Students with testing accommodations documented on an IEP or 504 Plan will need to contact Josh Rollins, dean of gifted services, to discuss your child's specific accommodation needs.
+Students with testing accommodations documented on an IEP or 504 Plan will need to contact Joanna Nelson, Assistant Principal of Thurgood Marshall Elementary and Testing, to discuss your child's specific accommodation needs.
 The IEP/504 Plan will be reviewed and testing options will be discussed.
 The Special Education and Psychology Departments may be consulted to develop the best plan for the student.
 The need for accommodations should be indicated on the online registration form.

 Testing and Eligibility